-Lastly, the information needed to fulfil the requirements to finally submit for the actual permit are: Certificate of Liability Insurance, Liquor License if you intend on serving alcohol, bond and a notarized letter of the property owner’s consent.
+Lastly, the information needed to fulfill the requirements to finally submit for the actual permit are Certificate of Liability Insurance, Liquor License (if you intend on serving alcohol), bond, and a notarized letter of the property owner’s consent.

 L&I Review and Permitting